 This is a huge red flag when it comes to work and in this situation, you should definitely quit that job.

 When a job becomes so toxic in the sense that there’s so much negative energy with the execution of the job.
 This leads to ineffectiveness and poor result, as well as negativity with other members of staff.

-If everyone and everything at work seems so negative, visit a therapist to be sure the problem isn’t you.
+If everyone and everything at work seem so negative, visit a therapist to be sure the problem isn’t you.
 Once that is confirmed, it’s best to leave that job.

 Why?
 You can’t have positive results in a negative environment.